sachinym/dp-203-azure-data-engineer/Instructions/Labs/2-Spark-nobook-in-Synapse-Pipeline.md

 ## Task 3: Run the notebook in a pipeline

-Now that you understand the transformation process, you're ready to automate it by encapsulating the notebook in a pipeline.
+In this task, you will automate transformation process by encapsulating the notebook in a pipeline.

 ### Task 3.1: Create a parameters cell